|

 pure heart; consequently, even as you think you are praying to stop masturbating,

-can ward off temptations to lust with a greater desire
+do the hard work of your healing, you can ward off temptations to lust with a desire

-than lust—that is, with a love for God.
+greater than lust—that is, with a desire for the love for God.

-of the matter and find out why you masturbate and what you can do to
+and find out why you masturbate and what you can do to stop.
+Rather than stumble over

 You might be saying to yourself, “I